whitedavidp/android-unistroke-keyboard/README.md

 5. Removed various items related to notifications and other stuff that made it difficult to build inside of my old, Eclipse environment.

+6. Included the Gesture Builder apk since that is used to modify the raw resources in this app.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">